GiLE Journal of Skills Development

 All research articles published in this journal are fully open access: immediately freely available to read, download and share.
 Articles are published under the terms of a Creative Commons license and signed Open Access Agreement, which permits use, distribution and reproduction in any medium, provided the original work is properly cited.

 Yes.
 GJSD is presented in the following scientometric databases, repositories an search engines: Europub, Publons, Google Scholar.
 All the articles will be uploaded to public interface of MTMT, operated by the Library and Information Centre of the Hungarian Academy of Sciences by the Publisher.

-The GJSD was established in 2021 and is now in its second year.
-Since its inception, the Journal aspires to impact its target audience – authors and readers – and to provide a medium and a knowledge hub for the dissemination of research results in the field of transferrable skills, a complex set of personal characteristics, with a particular focus on young people’s skill needs, the challenges they face and youth employability.
+The GJSD was established in 2021.
+Since its inception, the Journal aspires to impact its target audience – authors and readers – and to provide a medium and a knowledge hub for the dissemination of research results in the field of personal, transferrable skills, a complex set of personal characteristics, with a particular focus on young people’s skill needs, the challenges they face, and youth employability.